thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/backstory/The_Dwarfs.md

 First, the goblins lost control over the trolls, who now range free.
 Lacking immortal souls and true free will, the trolls never rose above the level of wandering tribes.
-They have only the most rudimentary of languages, and some experts even refuse to grant that tallish communication is in fact true language.
+They have only the most rudimentary of languages, and some experts even refuse to grant that trollish communication is in fact true language.
 They opine that "language" requires more than nouns and verbs (trolls lack all concepts of adjectives and adverbs except a highly simplistic concept of amount).
 Only the most intelligent of trolls are capable of learning to wield a